top of page

 Learn more about metered circles by visiting Chapter 7: Metered Circles!

-PQL created the Point 5 Meter to enhance the precision of circles and sandlines!
-2.5, 7.5, 12.5, 17.5 allow for more exact markers and also provides for more circle and sandline options!
-Without Point 5 Meters we would not have the ability to adjust markers to fit different gait curl-overs and so much more!
+PQL created the Point 5 Meter to enhance the precision of circles and sand lines.
+2.5, 7.5, 12.5, and 17.5 allow for more exact markers and also provide for more circle and sand line options.
+Without Point 5 Meters we would not have the ability to adjust markers to fit different gait curl-overs and so much more.

 Meter Distances